darocha/blockapps-js/README.md

 #### `submitTransaction(txObj)`

 This is the low-level interface for the `ethcore.Transaction` object.
-It accepts an object containing precisely the following fields, and returns a Promise resolving to "transaction result" object with fields summarizing the VM execution.
+It accepts an object containing precisely the following fields, and returns a Promise resolving as soon as the submission is received by the API.
 The Transaction and Solidity objects (below) handle the most useful cases, so when using this route directly, the most important fact about the transaction result is that its presence indicates success.

    - *nonce*, *gasPrice*, *gasLimit*: numbers.
    - *value*: a number encoded in base 10.
    - *codeOrData*, *from*, *to*: hex strings, the latter two addresses.
    - *r*, *s*, *v*, *hash*: cryptographic signature of the other parts.

+##### Transaction handlers

+This method returns a Promise to an object with two properties:

+ - `txHash`: resolves immediately to the transaction hash.
+ - `txResult`: polls the API server until the transaction is mined, and resolves to a structure with various transaction execution data (see the next route).

 #### `transactionResult(hash)`